The purpose of this section is to:

-This All county Letter provides county child welfare departments, county probation departments, licensed private adoption agencies, and the California Department of Social Services (CDSS) Adoption District Offices with instructions regarding the policies and procedures for the adoption of young adults age 18-20 that remain in Extended Foster Care (EFC) and are under the jurisdiction of the juvenile court.
+This All County Letter provides county Child Welfare Departments, county probation departments, licensed private adoption agencies, and the California Department of Social Services (CDSS) Adoption District Offices with instructions regarding the policies and procedures for the adoption of young adults ages 18 to 20 who remain in Extended Foster Care (EFC) and are under the jurisdiction of the juvenile court.

 The California Child Welfare Indicators Project (CCWIP) produced a report brief that highlights statistics related to youth in extended foster care.
 Specific research questions included:

-- How many youth age 18-20 are in extended foster care (EFC)?
+- How many youth ages 18-20 are in extended foster care (EFC)?

-- How has the number of youth age 18-20 in foster care changed since the implementation of AB12?
+- How has the number of youth ages 18-20 in foster care changed since the implementation of AB12?

 - What are the demographic and case characteristics of youth in EFC?